 - Lime wedges: To serve; a little bit of lime juice is the perfect finishing touch.

-How do you make salsa verde pinto beans? ( + tips)
+How to make salsa verde pinto beans ( + tips)

 3. Remove the stems from the peppers then transfer them to a blender or food processor along with the tomatillos and garlic and pulse until smooth.